Anthony-Fiddes/fiddes.dev/content/_index.md

 June 2022 - Now

-Returned to the Data Mesh Catalog (DMC) team to become the authoritative source of information for everything DMC.
+Returned to the Data Mesh Catalog (DMC) team improve data searchability at Snap.
+This meant making it easier to find and reuse useful data stored in different media (e.g. BigQuery tables, GCS buckets, Looker dashboards, etc.).
 I am responsible for:

 * Developing new features on both the frontend (using React and Typescript) and the backend (using Java, Python, and SQL).